joric/oneliners/README.md

 ZjFEGESgMMJVDtphDKGK7SGKFy2FKwAAFyTRGilkCgowAkLIAcMx0IaQmSN9IxAqsz0zE0B9IGOsDABQCpFVmV'))),exit(0)
 ```

-Submitting a payload is not a very reliable solution, because tests may change in the future, but it's usually the fastest:
+Uploading complete data is not a very reliable solution, because tests may change in the future, but it's usually the fastest:

 * https://leetcode.com/discuss/feedback/4643730/a-python-solution-that-contain-malicious-payload-in-your-website